Rare Bible Names for Boys

-Once the preserve of deeply religious parents, historically rare Bible names for boys are becoming an increasingly mainstream trend.
+Once the preserve of deeply religious parents, historically unique Bible names for boys are becoming an increasingly mainstream trend.

 Recent research carried out by Christianity Today reveals that it’s not just our imaginations: previously obscure Biblical picks like Ezra and Elias — or even Obadiah and Ozias — really are getting more attention in today’s nonconformist society.
 Religious parents, and even some non-religious parents, are increasingly willing to look beyond the old Biblical stalwarts like James and John, Daniel and David, in search of overlooked gems to unearth.

 The research reveals that rare Bible names for boys rose from just 0.5% of all names registered in the 1950s to 6.5% today.
 And uncommon Biblical names now account for around 17% of all unusual boy names registered in the US — the highest proportion since records began.

 Clearly, these parents are onto something.